 Comic shop assistant manager.
 Opinionated with a side of nerdy.
-Iron Man junkie, Mass Effect activist, film critic, literary fiend, lover of tattoos and boys with earrings.
+Iron Man junkie, BioWare fangirl, film critic, literary fiend, lover of tattoos and boys with earrings.
 Sometimes an artist, occasionally a writer, and always a connoisseur of bad fic.

 NOTE: If you want to tag me in something and get my attention, tag it with “Iron Han”, without the dash.